 Plantation growers and forest managers invest in, and sustainably manage, both plantations and forests with the aim of supplying logs to the market which best meets their objectives in terms of price, volume, reliability and other factors.
-In order to maximise their returns growers would like to have open access to as many markets as possible for their logs and other products.
-Because of Indonesia's huge established wood and paper products manufacturing industry and concerns over the sustainability and even legality of some wood supplies, meeting Indonesia's demand from sustainable sources would be infinitely preferable to putting additional pressure on the tropical rainforests of South East Asia.
+The diverse range of sustainably grown and managed temperate and tropical plantation species will supply an equally diverse range of end use markets.
+To maximise their returns growers would like to have open access to as many markets as possible for their logs and other products.
+Because of the proximity to Hong Kong of Asia-Pacific countries that have huge established wood and paper products manufacturing industries and concerns over the sustainability and even legality of some wood supplies, meeting Hong Kong's demand from sustainable sources would be infinitely preferable to putting additional pressure on the adjacent tropical rainforests.

-The IA-CEPA should not result in asymmetric or inequitable tariff reduction outcomes, rather provide the opportunity to implement improved processes for the recognition and adoption of quarantine protocols and standards.
+The AHK-FTA should provide the opportunity to implement improved processes for the recognition and adoption of quarantine protocols and standards.
 Australian plantation growers have continuing significant concerns about any trade agreement which may lead to a lessening of the quarantine barrier which protects the Australian plantation and sustainably managed forest resource.